KennethGrace/KennethGrace/README.md

 > While useful, computers are profoundly simple machines.
 The mind is far more interesting.

 Welcome to my GitHub!
 My name is Kenneth Grace and I'm a full stack engineer.
-Here on my GitHub is a compilation of automation tooling, study projects, and experimental machine learning.
+Here on my GitHub is a compilation of automation tooling and study projects.
 My areas of expertise are as follows;

 * Network Engineer
 * Cloud Engineer